-The Historical Society of Rockland County will host the annual Rockland County Executive’s Historic Preservation Merit Awards, now in their 27th year.
+The Historical Society of Rockland County has announced the Rockland County Executive’s Historic Preservation Merit Award Recipients for 2019.